AshrafHanyy/AshrafHanyy.github.io/content/blog/Teaching a Blind Student/index.md

 featured: true
 ---

-Some experiences are strange in the best possible way — the kind that make you stop mid-sentence and think about what you are actually doing.
+Some experiences are strange in the best possible way, the kind that make you stop mid-sentence and think about what you are actually doing.
 Teaching a blind student image processing was one of them.
 But to call him simply "a blind student" would be to miss almost everything about who he was.

 ### His Story